croccifixio/blog/content/2020-09-27-form-validation-with-type-script-and-zod.md

 />
 ```

-Last but not least, we modify the JSX so that error messages are displayed next to their corresponding field.
+Once the custom validation rules are in place, we need a way of displaying the error messages.
+We can lightly modify the JSX so that error messages are displayed next to their corresponding field.

 ```tsx
 <label>